Create and manage dashboards

 Follow these steps to create an alert from a chart:

-1. Hover over the chart in the dashboard, click the More ( ⋮ ) icon, and select Create an alert.
-Create an alert from a chart
+Hover over the chart in the dashboard, click the More ( ⋮ ) icon, and select Create an alert.

 You can add to a notebook for when, during an investigation, you want to be able to run ad hoc queries, take notes, and save your analysis for use in postmortems or runbooks.
-Notebooks allow you to view metric and trace data from different places in Cloud Observability together, in one place.
-Notebook
+Notebooks let you view logs, metrics, and traces from different places in Cloud Observability together, in one place.

-To add to a notebook, click Add to notebook and search to choose an existing notebook or create a new notebook.
+To add to a notebook, expand the panel and click Add to notebook and search to choose an existing notebook or create a new notebook.

 Learn more about notebooks.